Back to Top

 Materials include:

-• audio books and magazines on digital cartridge
+• Audio books and magazines on digital cartridge

-• Digital cartridge playback machines
+• Audio playback machines

-• Adaptive devices such as remote control units and headphone adapters
+• Adaptive devices such as remote-control units and headphone adapters

 • Headphones and pillow speakers